kremrik/lazy-json/README.md

 Turns out that `mmap` doesn't play nicely with _actual_ memory IRL, and memory spikes when searching through a huge mmap file.
 However, we can fix this with a sliding window using `mmap`'s `length` and `offset` args.

+#### UPDATE 2
+Using a chunking method like above will work, but it's vastly more complicated to retrieve the desired k/v's.
+A simpler solution is just to recreate the mmap every X calls performed on the map.

 ## Design goals

 `lazy-json` is a utility that solves a problem you hope never to have: a JSON file that's too large to load in memory.